AFIT-R/afit-r.github.io/analytics/descriptive/pca_basics.md

 $$PVE = \frac{{\sum_{i=1}^{n}(\sum_{j=1}^{p}{\phi_{jm}x_{ij}})^{2}}}{\sum_{j=1}^{p}\sum_{i=1}^{n}{x_{ij}^{2}}} \tag{3}$$

-It can be shown that the PVE of the *m*th principal component can be more simply calculated by taking the *m*th eigenvalue and dividing it by the number of principal components, $p$.
+It can be shown that the PVE of the *m*th principal component can be more simply calculated by taking the *m*th eigenvalue and dividing it by the number of principal components, *p*.
 A vector of PVE for each principal component is calculated:

 ```r